-Inselbergs are categorized into three major types according to shape and erosional hypotheses.
 A massive inselberg is referred to as a bornhardt which manifests as dome-topped, bare, and steep-sided.
 A bornhardt mostly occurs in arid and semi-arid regions, and it rises more abruptly than other inselberg types.
 Examples of bornhardts include the Pic Parana in southeast Brazil.
-Monadnocks occur in humid temperatures while tors occur on a granitic terrain.

 Some of the world’s most impressive inselbergs have been sighted in Africa and the Middle East.
 In Africa, inselbergs have been recorded in countries including South Africa, Namibia, Burkina Faso, Tanzania, and Angola.
 The Spitzkoppe inselberg, rising to 3,600 feet in the Namib Desert, is the tallest of this landform in Africa.
 Rising to 2,625 feet are the Sandstone Inselbergs which characterize the landscape in southwest Jordan.
-Stone Mountain in Georgia State, US is a monadnock rising to 785 feet.
-Another famous inselberg is the Ayers Rock, a non-granitic inselberg located in Central Australia.
-Other countries with inselbergs include Brazil, New Mexico, and Finland.
+Stone Mountain in the US state of Georgia is a monadnock rising to 785 feet.
+Another famous inselberg is Uluru/Ayer's Rock, a non-granitic inselberg located in Central Australia.
+Other countries with inselbergs include Brazil and Finland.
 There exist inselbergs which have been transformed by ice sheets in the northern region of Sweden.